 8 Easy Fine Motor Activities for the Classroom

-These 8 easy fine motor activities for the classroom are important for learning.
-You hear all these strange words of fine motor and gross motor along with how they are so important, but what are fine motor skills do you wonder?
+Do you know about fine motor and gross motor skills and how they are so important, but have you wondered what fine motor skills are?
 Check out gross motor here but read below to check out 8 easy fine motor activities to include in the classroom.
-Click for FREE fine motor ideas.

 (This post may contain affiliate links which means I make a small commission if you make a purchase, at no additional cost to you.
 Thank you for your support!)

-“We use fine motor skills to make small movements.
+According to Understood.org: “We use fine motor skills to make small movements.
 These movements come so naturally to most people that we usually don’t think about them.
 Fine motor skills are complex, however.
 They involve the coordinated efforts of the brain and muscles, and they’re built on the gross motor skills that allow us to make bigger movements.”

 📌THIS IMAGE FOR LATER